-Massimo, molecular biologist, is constantly on a mission to inspire scientists and laypeople around him with his passion for science.
-During the time spent on the bench, he followed his natural all-around curiosity, investigating several topics from medical diseases to plant physiology.
-Head of TheScienceBreaker, Massimo proudly chases his naïve dream of an engaged society where scientists and citizens are facing together the upcoming challenges for human civilizations.
+With a degree in molecular biology and one in digital communications, Massimo is constantly on a mission to inspire scientists and laypeople around him with his passion for science.
+Head of TheScienceBreaker, he proudly chases his naïve dream of an engaged society where science and technology are part of the solution to the challenges ahead of human civilization.

 Apes and monkeys understand syntax-like structures

 We, humans, can combine a limited number of words into an unlimited number of possible sentences using syntax.
 We tested whether our closest living relatives, monkeys and apes, are able to understand sound sequences that follow some of the rules of language, shedding light on the mysterious evolutionary origins of this ability.Oct 6, 2021 | 3.5 min read

 How can botulinum toxin help with depression?